Workshops

 Forthcoming workshops

-The DSDC team are delighted to announce that we are now able to deliver the dementia education workshops for family carers and volunteers online, and we would like to thank everyone who took part in our piolt sessions.
-Due to the ongoing situation with COVID-19, we will continue to deliver workshops online.
+The DSDC team are delighted to announce that we are now able to deliver the dementia education workshops for family carers and volunteers online, in addition to face to face events.

-If you are interested in hosting or attenting a workshop for family carers and volunteers please don’t hesitate to get in touch with us at dementia@stir.ac.uk or on 01786 467740.
+You can book your place at a workshop online via the DSDC website.
+Alternatively, if you are interested in hosting or attenting a workshop, you can get in touch with us at dementia@stir.ac.uk or on 01786 467740.

-This project currently has funding to deliver workshops across Scotland, with focus on rural areas, including the Islands.
+This project currently has funding to deliver workshops across Scotland only.

 Workshop content